benedikt-schreiner/fuse-backgroundservice/README.md

  * Long running tasks have a return value of `START_STICKY` which is currently the case.
 The process runs as long until the user manually decides to terminate it.

- * If you want the service to be terminated after the work is done you should give back `NOT_STICKY`.
+ * If you want the service to be terminated after the work is done you should give back `START_NOT_STICKY`.

 Please have a look to the official Android Docs for more information...